About CSS Baltic Consortium

 The CO2 will be captured at cement plants operated by Schwenk Latvija (LV) and Akmenės Cementas (LT).

-LCO2 will be transported to and stored at the multimodal LCO2 export/import terminal operated by KN Energies located at Klaipėda port.
+CO2 will be transported to and stored at the multimodal LCO2 import/export terminal operated by KN Energies located at Klaipėda port, Lithuania.
+Facility will accommodate acceptance of road transport by trucks or railway by wagons for small-medium volumes.

 LCO2 will be transported by ships to the permanent offshore storage facility location.
 Mitsui O.S.K.
-Lines and Larvik Shipping will cover offshore transportation and storage.
+Lines and Larvik Shipping will cover offshore transportation.